 - Transfer the stuffed artichokes to a 13-by-9-inch baking pan.
 Pour the white wine and 1 cup of water into the pan.
 Cover the pan with foil.

 - Bake for 45 minutes until the sausage is cooked through.
 The internal temperature of the sausage should reach 160°F on a meat thermometer.

 - Remove from the oven, and dispose of the aluminum foil.
 Sprinkle the tops of each artichoke with the grated cheese.
 Return to the oven, and bake for an additional 5 minutes to melt and brown the cheese.

-- Remove from the oven, and let cool for 5 minutes before serving.
+- Remove from the oven, and let cool for 5 to 10 minutes in the pan before serving.